 Today, social media enables teens to connect with and meet up with strangers much more easily than ever before.
 So it pays to be aware of the app world, even as it changes more quickly than we parents seem to be able to keep up with.

-One example is Yellow, a newer app that turns Snapchat into a kind of Tinder, allowing users to swipe right on selfies of teens the user wants to be “friends” with, and then provides info to allow the two to connect on Snapchat.
-Yellow allows users 13 and older, but a Common Sense Media review rates it for 18 years and up.
+One example is Yubo (formerly Yellow), a newer app that turns Snapchat into a kind of Tinder, allowing users to swipe right on selfies of teens the user wants to be “friends” with, and then provides info to allow the two to connect on Snapchat.
+Yubo allows users 13 and older, but a Common Sense Media review rates it for 17 years and up.
 The site contains some sexually explicit photos and no effective age verification, according to the review.

-The possibilities to worry about online teen dating are endless, but the solution is the same, whether we’re talking about Tinder, Instagram, or the latest yet-to-be-invented app.
+The possibilities to worry about online teen dating are endless, even with “good” teen dating sites.
+But the solution is the same, whether we’re talking about Tinder, Instagram, MyLOL or the latest yet-to-be-invented app.
 Stay aware, parents, and stay involved.

-• Teach your teen to protect personal information such as her full name, phone number, address, birthdate, and school name.
-Remind her to turn off “location” in her apps, which allows others to see where she is when she posts.
+- Teach your teen to protect personal information such as their full name, phone number, address, birthdate, and school name.
+Remind them to turn off “location” in her apps, which allows others to see where she is when she posts.

-• Ask him to identify a trusted adult he can approach (hopefully you) if he ever feels uncomfortable about an online encounter.
+- Ask them to identify a trusted adult they can approach (hopefully you) if they ever feel uncomfortable about an online encounter.

-• Encourage her to trust her instincts.
+- Encourage them to trust their instincts.
 If something feels creepy, it probably is, advises Harrell.

-• Focus on internet safety rather than on individual apps, since new apps are always popping up.
+- Focus on cyber safety rather than on individual apps, since new apps are always popping up.

-• Check his phone and online history.
-Know where he’s going online, recommends Elgersma, senior editor for Common Sense Media.
+- Check thier phone and online history.
+Know where they’re going online, recommends Elgersma, senior editor for Common Sense Media.